NathanPaynter/Sqs-Page-Transition/README.md

 Squarespace Page Transitions
 -----------------------------
+>UPDATE: This project is now archived.
+We recommend using a new template with AJAX if you're looking for smooth page transitiongs within the Squarespace CMS.
+If you have questions about making custom scripts work feel free to email us at info@whitewolfwebsites.ca and we'll help if we can.
+Please note that not all custom scripts are guaranteed to work with AJAX so there is a possibility that we can't help.
+Thank you! - Nathan, White Wolf Websites

 >Easy to add fading page transitions using LESS and jQuery.
 Specifically targeted to work with Squarespace templates in both the Consumer and Developer Platforms.
 >v.1.0.1